roydegeest/rakwireless-docs/docs/Product-Categories/WisBee/RAK811-Breakout-Board/Datasheet/README.md

 ---

-# RAK811 WisBee™ Breakout Module Datasheet
+# RAK811 Breakout Module Datasheet

 <rk-img
   src="/assets/images/wisbee/rak811-breakout-board/datasheet/1.rak811-breakout.png"
   width="50%"
-  caption="RAK811 WisBee™ Breakout Module"
+  caption="RAK811 Breakout Module"
 />

 ## Overview

 ### Description

-**RAK811 WisBee™ Breakout Module** is an easy to use, compact and low power long range LoRa® technology with wireless transceiver capabilities.
+**RAK811 Breakout Module** is an easy to use, compact and low power long range LoRa® technology with wireless transceiver capabilities.
 A combination of RAK811 chipset and RAK811 Breakout Board with Semtech SX1276 at its core which takes advantage of all LoRa® features.

 The RAK811 module complies with the latest LoRaWAN® Class A & C protocol specifications with fully supported LoRaWAN® 1.0.2 stack in its firmware.
 It has a simple and straightforward setup and can quickly access LWPA IOT platforms.
 Additionally, it supports LoRa® Point to Point (P2P) communications which helps customers in implementing their own private LoRa® network.